Vital Statistics about the land:

 Raised beds in kitchen garden are a mix of i) sand and ii) agricultural earth – dark, dense and difficult to work (not unlike clay, as experienced in the UK).

-Either way, both types of soil need the addition of considerable amounts of organic matter to improve health, nutrients, drainage (one drains too fast, the other too slowly) and insect/animal life.
+Both types of soil need the addition of considerable amounts of organic matter to improve health, nutrients, drainage (one drains too fast, the other too slowly) and insect/animal life.

 2 types of irrigation: